praekeltfoundation/vumi/docs/api.rst

     correct the underlying implementation of the transports has changed significantly recently.
 Work is underway to get the docs and the actual code in sync.

+    Specifically all the SMPP and Supervisord stuff is missing from these docs.

 Running the Webapp / API
 ------------------------